Mns65/printf/README.md

-## This is a readme of printf project done by Freweyni and Minase
+This is printf project readme